 In this paper, we will deal with the implementation of two expert systems.
-Our tests were implemented using Python's Scikit-Learn library and the classification work was performed on the Jupyter Python Notebook.
-First, we use machine learning algorithms like Decision Trees, Naive Baye and Random Forest.
+Using Python's Scikit-Learn library and for the classification work the Jupyter Python Notebook, the first system, we use machine learning algorithms like Decision Trees, Naive Baye, and Random Forest.
 The second system is the deep learning system, the Neural Networks.
 Before training the algorithm, we went through some assumptions and changes.
-The secial number (ID) was not included as a class because it relates to the patients included in the particular database, and if it was taken into account, it would modify the predictive performance of the system.
+The serial number (ID) was not included as a class because it relates to the patients included in the particular database, and if it was taken into account, it would modify the predictive performance of the system.
 The second characteristic (development of coronary heart disease, CHD) was not included as an input class but as an output class.
-Using the function pandas.get\dummies to convert categorical variables to dummy variables.
-Specifically, it was applied to education and smoking, resulting in 14 from 8 input characteristics (Fig 1).
+Using the function pandas.get_dummies to convert categorical variables to dummy variables.
+Specifically, it was applied to education and smoking, resulting in 14 from 8 input characteristics.
 The ultimate purpose of this change was to be able to compare similar things with each other.